neutrinomuon/PyPhotometry/README.md

 <tr><td>05/10/2023</td><td>J.G. changed some parts of the code to be compatible with Herschel filters.
 Also, added log dates explicitly in README file.</td></tr>

+<tr><td>07/12/2023</td><td>J.G. changed some parts of the code to extend the calibration stars.
+Also, many changes in the interpolation scheme.
+Verification of the SQL tables.
+Also, added log dates explicitly in README file.</td></tr>

 </table>

 <hr>